Nutty

 And it gets even better if you’re a higher rate taxpayer (40%) or additional rate taxpayer (45%), you can claim what you’ve paid at these rates back too (called personal tax relief, or pension tax relief).
 All this extra cash can make a massive difference to your total retirement pension pot.
 It's easy to do too, just add it to your Self-Assessment tax return.

-Setting up a personal pension
+Setting up a contractor pension

 Modern pension providers even have phone apps to help you manage everything, such as your regular contributions and you’ll have complete transparency over your pension balance (like how much is in it, and the projected amount when you retire).